shalzz/shalzz.github.io/content/blog/form-over-function.md

 And that is frankly the root of all problems perpetuated with capitalism.
-Capitalism needs an additional mechanism of checks and balances to re-align it's incentives back to functionality instead of form.
+Capitalism needs an additional mechanism of checks and balances to re-align it's incentives back to functionality at a higher priority or at least in balance with form.

-Until then it's up to us to consciously choose function over form at every turn.
+Until then it's up to us to consciously choose function+form over only form at every turn.